 In this project, you will be working outside to create an Andy Goldsworthy- worthy sculpture.
-Using found materials you will create a site-specific installation that works with, and stands out from, it’s environment.
-You can create your installation in your yard, a local park, or if you are still on campus, in the wooded area behind the art building.
-Please practice good social distancing practices while you are creating.
+Using found materials, you will create a site-specific installation that works with, and stands out from, it’s environment.
+You can create your installation in your yard, a local park, or in the wooded area behind the art building.
 As you look at Goldsworthy’s work, notice his use of simple geometric structures like lines, shapes, and simple forms like obelisks, mounds, and walls.

 Selection of Materials